Pneha1234/aws_workshop/Readme.md

 ## Introduction

-This repository serves as a central hub for code samples and projects covered during this workshops.
+This repository serves as a central hub for code samples and projects covered during this workshop.
 Even after attending the workshop, you'll find valuable resources to help you understand Architecting Microservices with AWS and implement various concepts effectively.

 ## Contents